ugur-sa/portfolio/src/content/posts/HowICreatedAFinancialDatasetAndTrainedBERTOnIt.md

 tags: [bert, huggingface, finance, machine learning, nlp, python, jupyter]
 ---

-### Introduction
+# Introduction

-For my bachlor thesis I wanted to create a dataset of sentences from Yahoo Finance news articles and train a pre-trained BERT model on it.
-In this post, I will explain all the steps it took to create the dataset and train the model.
+For my bachelor thesis, I wanted to create a dataset of sentences from Yahoo Finance news articles and train a pre-trained BERT model on it.
+In this post I will explain all the steps I took to create the dataset and train the model.

-### How I created the dataset
+# How I created the dataset

+## Extracting the articles HTML

-First, I decided to only use articles in the Business category.
+First, I decided to use only articles in the Business category.

-Second, I analyzed the HTML structure of a Yahoo Finance news article page.
-I found that the article text is inside a div with the class "caas-body".
+Second, I analysed the HTML structure of a Yahoo Finance news article page.
+I found that the article text was inside a div with the class "caas-body".

 ```html
 <div class="caas-body">...</div>